Top 10 Keto Supplements To Make Your Keto Diet Easier

 As mentioned previously, ketones are a crucial part of the ketogenic diet.
 While the diet will help your body produce more ketones naturally, you can help it along by taking an exogenous ketone supplement.

-While research shows that exogenous ketone supplements do increase your ketone blood levels, you are still going to get much greater results by following the diet than you will by using these supplements alone.
+While research shows that exogenous ketone supplements do increase your ketone bodies you are still going to get much greater results by following the diet than you will by using these supplements alone.

 So, then, where do exogenous ketone supplements fit in?